chainguard-dev/cs-workshop/python/python-poetry-multi-stage/README.md

 # ChainLabs Roadshow Workshop

-Welcome to the ChainLabs Roadshow Workshop Repo!
-In this README, you'll get hands-on experience migrating applications from traditional open source base images to Chainguard’s secure, near-zero CVE images.
-In this workshop, you’ll learn how to:
+Welcome to the ChainLabs Roadshow Workshop!
+In this workshop, you'll get hands-on experience migrating applications from traditional open source base images to Chainguard’s secure, near-zero CVE images.
+You’ll learn how to:

 - Migrate applications without adding package managers, installing development tools, or building new pipelines
-- Customize secure images while preserving end-to-end integrity for open source software
+- Customize secure images while preserving end-to-end integrity for open source software (OSS)
 - Leverage Chainguard’s CVE remediation SLA to maintain security over time

 This example uses a multi-stage image build for a 'Hello World' Python image leveraging poetry, but there are many more Migration Guides available at [https://edu.chainguard.dev/chainguard/migration/](https://edu.chainguard.dev/chainguard/migration/).